ekiehuang/FoodDelivery/README.md

 # Project Description

+This is a food delivery project, which allows customers to order restaurant dishes and administrators to manage menu users, and orders.

 ## 1. Introduction

-This is a food delivery project, which allows customers to order restaurant dishes and administrators to manage menu, users, and orders.
 There are seven modules, including eureka server, config server, account, client, user, menu, order.

 ## 2. Functions